cryptag/cryptag/README.md

-It is meant as a primitive to be used to build more sophisticated systems that would rather not re-implement the pieces necessary to build a zero-knowledge system.
+It is meant as a primitive to be used to build more sophisticated systems that would rather not re-implement the pieces necessary to build a zero-knowledge system, but several useful command line applications have been built with it so far, namely _cput_ (for encrypting/saving files), _cget_ (for fetching/decrypting files), and _cpass_ (CryptPass, a password manager).

-To use a command line password manager, CryptPass, see "Getting Started with CryptPass" below.
+To use a command line password manager, CryptPass, see "Getting Started with CryptPass", below.

 ### How is it searchable _and_ encrypted?

 It's not _fully_ searchable; you can query by tag.
-See the presentation from DEF CON 23:
+See slide 7 of the presentation from DEF CON 23:
 <https://talks.stevendphillips.com/cryptag-defcon23-cryptovillage/#/7>